MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-authoritative-pages.md

 ## How results are ranked
 <a name="__top"> </a>

-Search uses the list of authoritative pages to calculate the ranking of results.
+Classic search uses the list of authoritative pages to calculate the ranking of results.
 Static rank determines the relative importance of a page.
 Static rank is calculated as the smallest number of clicks that it would take a user to navigate from an authoritative page to a document.
 The closer a document is to the most authoritative page, the higher the static rank of the page is.